Please read these guidelines before heading out to the festival!

 - Make use of local businesses and facilities - This helps create positive flow on from the festival to the local community.

-- If you do see a theft-taking place please alert a member of the security staff or report it to the information tent.
+- If you see a theft-taking place please alert a member of the security staff or report it to the information tent.

 - Drive safely at all times, a 10km/h speed limit applies to the entire festival area.